braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/message_step.md

 ## Create a Message component

 To create a Message component, first add a step to your Canvas.
-For Canvas Flow, drag and drop the Message component from the sidebar, or click the <i class="fas fa-plus-circle"></i> plus button at the bottom of a step and select **Message**.
-For the original Canvas editor, use the dropdown at the top of the new full step in your workflow to select **Message**.
+Drag and drop the component from the sidebar, or click the <i class="fas fa-plus-circle"></i> plus button at the bottom of a step and select **Message**.

 ### Set up messages